Blog

 • Separate savings accounts for different goals

-Keeping savings separate from your everyday transaction account may reduce temptation and make your savings feel more “locked in”.
+Keeping savings separate from your everyday spending account may reduce the temptation to use the funds for routine purchases.

 Step 4: Automate your savings

-Automation is the core of the pay yourself first method.
-The goal is to remove the need to remember or make decisions every payday.
+Automation is central to the pay yourself first method.
+The goal is to remove the need to remember or make decisions each payday.

 Options may include: